folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 \end{figure}

-## A Reversible Semantics {#reversibility}
+## A Reversible Semantics {#a-reversible-semantics}

-The third component of the system is reversibility.
+The third component of the system a reversible semantics.
 The idea here is that we can move back to previous program states, reversing forward steps.

 Reversibility is useful in a concurrent setting when an error is encountered but the current state is invalid.
 In such a case the program should revert to its initial state, from which next steps can be considered (e.g. to retry or to log the failure).

-The naive way to achieve reversal is to store a snapshot of the initial state, but the memory consumption of this method is too large for this method to be practical.
+The naive way to achieve reversibility in the semantics is to store a snapshot of the initial state, but the memory consumption of this method is too large for this method to be practical.
 For instance, the system may interact with a large database.
 Keeping many copies of the database around is inconvenient and may not even be physically possible.

 The PPDP'17 paper provides a nicer approach tailored to the process calculus and local types that we have seen.
 For every forward step, just enough information is stored to undo it.
-Conceptually, we're leaving behind a trail of breadcrumbs so we can always find our way back.
+Conceptually, we are leaving behind a trail of breadcrumbs so we can always find our way back.

 The challenge, then, is to find what the minimal amount of information actually is for every instruction.
-PPDP'17 tells us that broadly, we need to track information about two things: the type and the process.
+The PPDP'17 paper tells us that broadly, we need to track information about two things: the type and the process.

 For the type we define a new data type called `TypeContext`.
 It contains the actions that have been performed and for